Article Update: 28th April 2021 – 16:05 BST

 After that, consider how much time you’ll want to review the work and for any amends to be done.
 Consider also any gaps in knowledge that might need filling in on your end – dates and various confirmations – before the copy can be completed.

 Every piece of copy benefits from time to review and revise.
 As I write these words, I know it will be hours if not days before this blog is actually published because of a sensible review process.
 Your copy needs that too.

 At Digital Glue, this is what we do.
 We know that our best work comes when we listen first.
 We give you the information you need – in blogs like this – to ensure that the results are the best they can be.
 Getting us an informed copy brief means that you will save time in the long-run and get the very best text for your investment.

-If you’re after a skilled copywriter for long-form copy like blogs or website content, or finer work like brochures and adverts, get in touch with us to discuss how we can achieve that.
+If you’re after a skilled copywriter in Birmingham, to produce long-form copy like blogs or website content, or finer work like brochures and adverts, get in touch with us to discuss how we can achieve that.

 You can also follow us on twitter to get the best digital marketing, SEO and copywriting news from Digital Glue in Birmingham.

 Alternatively, for more industry news and exclusive tips head to the DG blog or sign up to our monthly newsletter.Our Blog Newsletter Signup